Raiondesu/object-to-vuex-store/README.md

 }
 ```

-with each field being mapped into state, each get function into a getter, set function into a mutation and all other funciton into actions.
+with each field being mapped into state, each get function into a getter, set function into a mutation and all other funcitons into actions.